Antique China Marks

 reasons.
 Thus, reign marks also cannot be relied on for dating.
 More

-- The above is
+- The above mentioned is

 Simply said, the large majority of Chinese marks do not